flutter/website/src/docs/cookbook/testing/widget/introduction.md

     multiple widgets in the test environment.

 If this sounds overwhelming, don't worry.
-Learn how all of these pieces fit together throughout this recipe.
+Learn how all of these pieces fit together throughout this recipe, which uses the following steps:

-### Directions

-  1. Add the `flutter_test` dependency
+  1. Add the `flutter_test` dependency.
-  2. Create a widget to test
+  2. Create a widget to test.
-  3. Create a `testWidgets` test
+  3. Create a `testWidgets` test.
-  4. Build the widget using the `WidgetTester`
+  4. Build the widget using the `WidgetTester`.
-  5. Search for the widget using a `Finder`
+  5. Search for the widget using a `Finder`.
-  6. Verify that the widget uses a `Matcher`
+  6. Verify that the widget uses a `Matcher`.

 ### 1. Add the `flutter_test` dependency